vydang02/Regression-Analysis-Portfolio/HW6_files/HW6.md

     ##             Age       FrancePop    USAlcConsump
     ##      1.00000000     -0.98999198     -0.92500432

+**Key Findings:**

 Age highly negatively correlates with FrancePop and USAlcConsump predictors.
 The high correlations between Age and FrancePop suggest that as Age increases, both FrancePop and USAlcConsump decrease in a nearly linear fashion.
 The highly negative correlations and high VIF values imply multicollinearity is present.

-4. (2 pts) In light of your investigation in (c), explain the source of the counterintuitive finding in (b).

-The counterintuitive finding in (b) is primarily due to the severe multicollinearity between Age and other predictors (FrancePop and USAlcConsump).
+The counterintuitive finding is primarily due to the severe multicollinearity between Age and other predictors (FrancePop and USAlcConsump).
 This multicollinearity makes it difficult to determine the individual contribution of Age, leading to a non-significant p-value